XIAO-REN-1158917/ProductHubAPI/README.md

 Contains RESTful API controllers that handle HTTP requests and delegate logic to the service layer.

 -For example, `ProductController` provides CRUD actions for managing products.

+**Note**: `TokenDemoController`is a controller for testing JWT distributed authentication and authorization.
+If you're interested, please refer to the introduction in the **Demo.JWT.Authentication** section.

 #### Data